mstefarov/fCraft/README.txt

 https://sourceforge.net/apps/mediawiki/fcraft/index.php?title=Installation

 Before starting the server, run ConfigTool.exe to choose your settings.
-To start a server, run any one of the front ends (fCraftConsole or fCraftUI are recommended).
+To start a server, run any ONE of the front ends (fCraftConsole or fCraftUI).

 == List of Files ==

     AutoLauncher.exe - EXPERIMENTAL.
 Automatically launches fCraftConsole, and restarts it if process dies.
-Not compatible with the /restart command.

       ConfigTool.exe - GUI for editing fCraft's configuration, ranks, and world list.
 Also includes a map coverter and terrain generator.
+                       If you any configuration while the server is running, use /reloadconfig command.
+Note however that the world list cannot be edited while the server is running (it will get overwritten).

           fCraft.dll - Core of the server, used by all other programs.

-   fCraftConsole.exe - Text-only/terminal frontend for fCraft.
+   fCraftConsole.exe - Command-line interface for fCraft.

-        fCraftUI.exe - GUI (WinForms) frontend for fCraft.
+        fCraftUI.exe - Graphical interface for fCraft.

 fCraftWinService.exe - EXPERIMENTAL.
 Windows service frontend for fCraft.
+                       After installing the service, it can be configured to start automatically, and can be controlled via "Services" Windows management console.
                        Usage (from command line): fCraftWinService.exe <action>
                        Where <action> can be:
                              install    to add to list of services